-A. NRS 281.167 defines State minimum requirements for authorizing reimbursement of travel and moving expenses with regard to the transfer or hire of State employees.
-All requests for payment

-- 1. A listing of the individual (s) being considered for reimbursement. - 2.
+- A. NRS 281.167 defines State minimum requirements for authorizing reimbursement of travel and moving expenses with regard to the transfer or hire of State employees.
+All requests for payment of travel expenses, subsistence allowances and moving expenses must be submitted to the Clerk of the Board of Examiners (Clerk) before obligations are incurred.
+An estimate of costs to be incurred must be provided with the request and include the following, at a minimum: - 1.
+A listing of the individual (s) being considered for reimbursement. - 2.
 An explanation of the purpose of the reimbursement including: - a.
 For new hires, an explanation detailing the position's critical need and why this need cannot otherwise be filled. - b.
-For transfers, one of two criteria must be met: - i.
-An explanation of how the transfer is for the convenience of the State and not for the convenience of the employee; or - ii.
+For transfers, one of two criteria must be met: - i An explanation of how the transfer is for the convenience of the State and not for the convenience of the employee; or - ii.
 An explanation of the critical need being met by the transfer, including an explanation of why this need cannot otherwise be filled. - 3.
 The dates the obligations will be incurred. - 4.
-A detailed estimate of the total expenses including an itemization of travel costs, per diem rates and moving expenses. - B. Claims are submitted for payment in the same manner as other travel claims against the State and must include a copy of the approved request along with supporting receipts for all moving expense reimbursements.
+A detailed estimate of the total expenses including an itemization of travel costs, per diem rates and moving expenses. - B. Claims are submitted for payment in the same manner as other travel claims against the State and must include a copy of the approved request along with supporting receipts f o r all moving expense reimbursements.
 Agencies must ensure that funds are available within their existing budgets.